alexanderthegreat96/mongo-db-api-go/README.md

     GOOS=linux GOARCH=amd64 go build -o bin/linux/mongo-api # linux
     GOOS=windows GOARCH=amd64 go build -o bin/windows/mongo-api.exe # Windows

+    # you may also cross-compile using the `build.sh` file
+    # all the binaries can be found in the /bin directory
+    chmod a+x build.sh
+    ./build.sh

 3. Create a `.env` file in the root directory of your project and configure it as shown in the Environment Variables section.

 4. Run the application: